torrentails/StS-Bottle-in-a-Bottle/planned.md

 ### Giant Bottle (Rare)

 On pickup, gain 1 charge for each Bottle relic you have.
 Gain 1 charge whenever you pickup a Bottle relic or defeat a Boss.
-Right click to activate: Spend 1 charge and choose from 1 of 3 random cards to add to your hand, including at least 1 [gold|black] card.
-It costs 0 until played.
+Right click to activate: Spend 1 charge and choose from 1 of 3 random cards to add to your hand, including at least 1 rare card.
+It costs 0 this turn.

 ### Bottled Thought (Rare)